darkjeffbr/game-of-life-viewer/README.md

 This is a simple game of life viewer.
 It was written in Python using Tk as the graphical user interface toolkit.

-The viewer keeps reading from a text file with the grid.
+The viewer keeps reading from a text file with the grid representation.
 Every time the content of the file changes the grid is automatically updated.

 Usage
 -----